 Curate An Email List

-As noted above, a good chunk of the people who visit blogs do so through a one-off search.
+As noted above, a good chunk of the people who visit blogs do so through a one-off search (but don't miss our guide to how people can find your blog).
 Figuring out how to convert these people from one-time visitors to regular readers can mean the difference between failure and success.

 One of the best ways to keep people coming back is by regularly creating high- that answers their questions and keeps them engaged.

 But, how will people know you’ve published new ?

 Email marketing is still one of the best ways to inform your readers of new and keep them coming back.